- Home

 Trout Lake Dam Construction

 Friday Harbor's economy was driven by San Juan County's thriving agriculture, and community leaders saw many indicators of continuing prosperity.
 By 1912, they believed that economic development and growth would outpace available water supplies.
-"The future of Friday Harbor depends on good water and sewage systems," town officials declared.
-Following the recommendations of an engineer, the town, with approval from the voters, began construction of a dam at Trout Lake and a wood pipeline to transport water by a gravity flow system into town through Beaverton Valley.
+"The future of Friday Harbor depends on good water and sewage systems," Town officials declared.
+Following the recommendations of an engineer and approval from the voters, the Town began construction of a dam at Trout Lake and a wood pipeline to transport water by a gravity flow system into town through Beaverton Valley.

 Town Water System